ohmediaorg/wysiwyg-bundle/README.md

 ## Twig Functions

 You can define simple twig functions for use in the Wysiwyg field content.
-For the most part, these functions should have at most a singluar integer parameter.
+For the most part, these functions should have at most a singular integer parameter.
 No variables, filters, etc. This keeps the syntax simple for the average user.

 Create an extension as usual, but extend